 It’s sadly the case that most images of cops used by the media have a negative spin — and that the good deeds of officers, day in and day out across the country go unnoticed.

 But occasionally, those small acts of kindness and compassion that go hand in hand with being a cop are caught on camera, often without the officer’s knowledge.

-When a North Carolina cop became an “internet hero” after a man snapped a shot of the officer offering a woman and her child a ride in the rain last week, it got us digging through police blogs, department homepages, and photography portfolios to bring you a collection of photos that’ll make you proud to be a cop.
+When a North Carolina cop became an “internet hero” after a man snapped a shot of the officer offering a woman and her child a ride in the rain, it got us digging through police blogs, department homepages, and photography portfolios to bring you a collection of photos that’ll make you proud to be a cop.

 Officer Mark Klukow of the Minneapolis police testing out his concerned-looking friend’s tricycle.
 (Photo courtesy of Officer Mike Kirchen, BikeCopsforKids).